Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Model, Problem, and Related Works

 \para{\eps Generation Latency of a Swapping Tree.} Given a swapping tree and \eps generation rates at the leaves (network links), we wish to estimate the generation latency of the \epss over the remote pair corresponding to the tree's root with the \wt protocol.
 Below, we develop a recursive equation.
 Consider a node $(A,C)$ in the tree, with $(A,B)$ and $(B,C)$ as its two children.
 Let $T_{AB}, T_{BC}$, and $T_{AC}$ be the corresponding (expected) generation latencies of the \epss over the three pairs of nodes.
 Below, we derive an expression for $T_{AC}$ in terms of $T_{AB}$ and $T_{BC}$; this expression will be sufficient to determine the expected latency of the overall swapping tree by applying the expression iteratively.
 We start with an observation. \begin{observation} If two \eps arrival processes $X_1$ and $X_2$ are exponentially distributed with a mean inter-arrival latency of $\lambda$ each, then the expected inter-arrival latency of $\max(X,Y)$ is $(3/2)\lambda$. \end{observation} From above, if assume $T_{AB}$ and $T_{BC}$ to be exponentially distributed with the same expected generation latency of $T$, then the expected latency of both \epss arriving is $(3/2)T$.
 Thus, we have:

-{\em Remarks.} First, when $T_{A,B} \neq T_{B,C}$, we are able to only derive an upper-bound on $T_{A,C}$ which is given by the above equation but with $T$ replaced by $\max(T_{AB}, T_{BC})$.
-However, in our methods, the above assumption of $T_{A,B} = T_{B,C}$ will hold as we would only be considering ``throttled'' trees to save on underlying network resources (see~\S\ref{sec:single-path}).
-Second, the resulting distribution is not exponential.
-Despite this, we apply the above equation recursively to compute the tree's generation latency.
-In our evaluations, we observe the validity of this approximation since our analysis matches closely with the simulation results.
-Third, Eqn.~\ref{eqn:tree-rate} and protocol is conservative in the sense that each round of an \eps generation of any subtree's root starts from scratch---with no prior link \epss, and ends with either a \eps generation at the {\em whole swapping tree}'s root or an atomic-BSM failure at the subtree's root.
+\softpara{Remarks.} We make the following remarks regarding the above expression.
+First, when $T_{AB} \neq T_{BC}$, we are able to only derive an upper-bound on $T_{AC}$ which is given by the above equation but with $T$ replaced by $\max(T_{AB}, T_{BC})$.\footnote{\tqbl{The 3-over-2 formula as an upper bound has also been corroborated in a recent work~\cite{analytical22} which derives analytical bounds on \eps latency times in more general contexts.}} However, in our methods, the above assumption of $T_{AB} = T_{BC}$ will hold as we would only be considering ``throttled'' trees to save on underlying network resources (see~\S\ref{sec:single-path}). \tqbl{Second, our motivation for the exponential distribution assumption stems from the fact that the \eps generation latency at the {\em link level} is certainly exponentially distributed if we assume the underlying probabilistic events to have a Poisson distribution.} Third, note that the resulting distribution is not exponential.
+Despite this, we apply the above equation recursively to compute the tree's generation latency. \blue{However,} in our evaluations, we observe the validity of this approximation since our analysis matches closely with the simulation results.
+Finally, Eqn.~\eqref{eqn:tree-rate} is conservative in the sense that each round of an \eps generation of any subtree's root starts from \tqbl{scratch (i.e., with no link \epss from prior round) } and ends with either a \eps generation at the \textit{whole swapping tree}'s root or an atomic-BSM failure at the subtree's root.
 We do not ``pipeline'' any operations across rounds within a subtree, which may lower latency; this is beyond this work's scope.

 \eat{ Lastly, in the \os protocol, the expected generation latency is much higher due to the low-probability of \emph{all} of the underlying processes succeeding at the same time/time-slot.
 In addition, the \os protocol requires that the underlying links be synchronized (which is not required in the above \wt protocol).
 The expected generation latency in the \os protocol is simply